Conkwer/cditools/README.md

 Note: this is independent implementation based on No$cash CDI specs, cdirip 0.6.4 (DeXT/Lawrence Williams), and the 7-Zip format SDK.
-No code from Iso7z or third-party closed-source CDI tool is used.
+No code from Iso7z or third-party closed-source CDI tool is used in cdi7z.

 ## Limitations